pos-dev/samoa-embassy/wp-content/plugins/all-in-one-wp-migration/readme.txt

 1. Click "Add New" and Search for "All-in-One WP Migration"
 1. Install and Activate

-Alternatively you can download the plugin using the download button on this page and then upload the all-in-one-wp-migration folder to the /wp-content/plugins/ directory then activate throught the Plugins dashboard in WordPress
+Alternatively, you can download the plugin using the download button on this page and then upload the all-in-one-wp-migration folder to the /wp-content/plugins/ directory then activate throught the Plugins dashboard in WordPress

 == Screenshots ==
 1. Mobile Export page